Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: DFT for the Primitive Model

 Electrolyte solutions were investigated in detail by Debye and H\"uckel \cite{DH} (DH) using the (linearized) Poisson-Boltzmann equations.
 For the RPM, DH determined the total electrostatic potential around a fixed ion and showed that each ion is screened by a cloud of ions of opposite charge over a typical distance $\kappa_D^{-1}$, where $\kappa_D=\sqrt{8\pi\lambda_B\rho_b}$.
 This means that the average potential surrounding that ion decays exponentially with the decay length $\kappa_D^{-1}$ for $r>d$.
 DH also calculated the electrostatic Helmholtz free energy $F^{ES}$ given by \cite{DH}

 where $V$ is the total volume.
 In the dilute limit $d\kappa_D\rightarrow0$ this reduces to the famous limiting law, exact in the dilute limit,

-which predicts that the electrostatic free energy density is negative (so has a cohesive character) and vanishes with bulk concentration as $\rho_b^{3/2}$; note that in the RPM all the species have the same bulk concentration $\rho_b$.
+which predicts that the electrostatic free energy density is negative (so has a cohesive character) and vanishes with bulk concentration as $\rho_b^{3/2}$; note that in the RPM both species have the same bulk concentration $\rho_b$.

 Although DH wrote down a generalized free energy expression, appropriate to models that encompass more species with different radii and valencies, the DH theory provides an accurate description for dilute systems only.
 In order to progress one requires more sophisticated extensions to DH theory that can tackle concentrated electrolytes.
 An important extension is the mean spherical approximation (MSA), a closure to the OZ equation in which the hard core repulsion between ions is enforced from the outset by requiring the radial distribution functions $g_{ij}(r)=h_{ij}(r)+1$ to vanish inside the hard core.